-When you let your customers use credit cards on your store, you'll have a chance of getting chargebacks or inquiries.
-Still, you can follow some general steps to prevent chargebacks and inquiries:
+When you let your customers use credit cards on your store, there is a chance of getting chargebacks or inquiries.
+You can follow some general steps to prevent some chargebacks and inquiries:

 - Investigate suspicious orders before you fulfill them.

-- Make sure your contact information is easy to find on your store.
+- Make sure that your contact information is easy to find on your store.

-- Respond to customers quickly if they have any problems.
+- Respond to customers quickly when they contact you with any problems.

 - Inform customers about your store's policies.

 - Keep your customers updated throughout the shipping process.
-Use online tracking and delivery confirmation if you can.
+Use online tracking and delivery confirmation when you can.